-Russia, Iran And Turkey Fail To Agree On Syrian Ceasefire
+Russia, Iran, And Turkey Fail To Agree On Syrian Ceasefire

-A meeting between the leaders of Russia, Iran and Turkey in Tehran on Friday failed to produce a ceasefire agreement for the embattled rebel-held Syrian province of Idlib reports Reuters increasing concerns that a humanitarian crisis could develop in the region.
+A meeting between the leaders of Russia, Iran, and Turkey in Tehran on Friday failed to produce a ceasefire agreement for the embattled rebel-held Syrian province of Idlib reports Reuters increasing concerns that a humanitarian crisis could develop in the region.

-Despite the three leaders agreeing in a statement that there will be no successful military resolution to the fighting in Syria and that a long-term solution will only be found in political negotiations the three could not complete those negotiations which will now have to continue.
+Despite the three leaders agreeing in a statement that there will be no successful military resolution to the fighting in Syria and that a long-term solution will only be found in political negotiations, the three could not complete those negotiations which will now have to continue.

-The Turkish president Tayyip Erdogan called for a truce during, and after, the meeting but that seemed unlikely as it began under the specter of Russian airstrikes in the province acting alongside the Syrian government.
+Turkish president Tayyip Erdogan called for a truce during and after the meeting but that seemed unlikely as it began under the specter of Russian airstrikes in the province acting alongside the Syrian government.
 Both Russia’s Vladimir Putin and Iran’s Hassan Rouhani rejected the call for a truce as Russia appears poised to stage a full offensive on the region.

-The main reason for Turkey’s desire for a truce has been the ongoing refugee crisis that the fighting has unleashed, with Erdogan stating Turkey couldn’t take anymore refugees.
+The main reason for Turkey’s desire for a truce has been the ongoing refugee crisis that the fighting has unleashed, with Erdogan stating Turkey couldn’t take any more refugees.
 Turkey has been forced to take in the most Syrian refugees due to its shared border with Syria and its proximity to European Union member states.

 #Syria: Syrians in the #Idlib town of al-Dana chanting the famous #ArabSpring slogan "The people want the fall of the regime" as they protest against the #Assad regime pic.twitter.com/GWav48sE96